GLP-1

 Tracking Your Pharmac-Funded GLP-1 Protocol

 Pharmac-funded scripts in NZ often come on 12-week renewal cycles through your GP.
 Tracking your titration schedule and weight trend in Regimen helps you arrive at those reviews with actual data instead of guessing.
 A logged weight curve, side effect history, and titration timeline gives your GP a clear picture of how the protocol is going.
-Regimen supports Ozempic and Mounjaro tracking with injection reminders, titration calendars, weight logging, and Apple Health / Google Health Connect integration.
+Regimen supports dulaglutide, liraglutide, Ozempic, and Mounjaro tracking with injection reminders, titration calendars, weight logging, and Apple Health / Google Health Connect integration.

 Frequently Asked Questions